 Naranjilla is a fun subtropical shrub to grow in the home garden.
 With the right conditions of well-drained soil, warm temperatures, and dappled sunlight, this spiny, striking shrub will grow quickly and provide you with cover as well as edible orange fruits.
-But, if your shrub is showing signs of disease it could die.
+However, if your shrub is showing signs of disease, it could die.
 Know the common diseases of naranjilla and how to handle them.

 Is My Naranjilla Sick?

 Naranjilla is a pretty tough plant that will thrive in most situations, as long as you provide the right conditions.
 However, it can also be susceptible to a few diseases that can stunt growth and even kill your shrubs or reduce your fruit harvest.
 Here are some of the indications you may have sick naranjilla trees and what may be causing symptoms:

 Root knot nematode.
 The most common disease of naranjilla is infection by root knot nematodes, microscopic worms that survive in the soil.
 Signs of this disease include yellowing of leaves, stunted growth of the plant, and fruit that forms poorly or is small.